ratgdo/homekit-ratgdo/README.md

 Status of the garage door along with action buttons are shown in this section.
 The status values are updated in real time whether triggered by one of the action buttons or an external action (motion in the garage, someone using a door remote).

 If you have a Security+ 1.0 door then you may see the word _(emulation)_ next to the door protocol.
 This indicates that you do not have a digital wall panel and the ratgdo is emulating this.

+Next to the door status you may see the word _(manual)_ next to the status.
+This will appear only if you have the ratgdo encoder installed and enabled, and indicates that the door has been manually operated.

 Next to the obstruction status you will see the word _(Pin-based)_ or _(Message)_ that indicates how ratgdo is detecting whether there is an obstruction that may prevent the door from closing.
 By default, ratgdo will attempt to use the pin-based method and only fall back to using the garage door status messages if no signal is detected on the obstruction sensor wire.
 You can force ratgdo to use status messages, see below.